Discover the nature park

 Animals

-Gold for the Lech Valley - Tiroler Lech Nature Park is an "Important Bird Area" For bird lovers, Tiroler Lech Nature Park is one of the top addresses in Tyrol.
-From approx. 150 in Tirol native...
+Gold for the Lech Valley - The Tiroler Lech Nature Park is an "Important Bird Area" For bird lovers, the Tiroler Lech Nature Park is one of the top addresses in Tyrol.
+Out of approx. 150 native...

 learn more